In this article, I’ll debunk the most common SEO myths that have been circulating for years.

 The statement that duplicate content will result in a penalty from search engines is one of the most ingrained SEO myths.

-Indeed, your website won’t rank high if you simply copy content from websites that already rank high for your target keywords.
+Indeed, your website won’t rank high if you simply copy content from websites that already rank high for your target search terms.
 Search engines are smart enough to determine the original version of the content to display in search results.

 However, many SEOs and website owners still believe that duplicate content within a website can result in a penalty.
 This is not true – there is no special penalty for duplicating content.

-So if you have duplicate pages on your website, search engines will choose one version (canonical) for indexing and ranking.
-The rest will simply be ignored, and your site will not be penalized.
+If you have duplicate pages on your website, search engines will choose one version (canonical) for indexing and ranking.
+The rest will be ignored, and your site will not be penalized.

-At the same time, be aware that certain spam techniques that involve creating duplicate content, such as scraped content, violate Google’s guidelines.
+However, be aware that spam techniques that involve duplicate content, such as scraped content, violate Google’s guidelines.
 If you engage in this practice, your website can be penalized.

 Fresh Content Ranks Better